-Residual Income (or passive income) – This type of income is either from assets you own, or in a model that has you complete the work once and it continues to pay you over and over.
+Residual Income (or passive income) – This type of income is either from assets you own or in a model that has you complete the work once and it continues to pay you over and over.
 Enticing really.

-Residual income can come from a few ways; owning a rental property that a tenant. pays you month after month, royalties from a book or song you may have written or performed, and my favorite – a home based business.
+Residual income can come from a few ways; owning a rental property that a tenant. pays you month after month, royalties from a book or song you may have written or performed, and my favorite – a home-based business.

 This type of income is favored the most in the world of taxes.
 For example, there are huge deductions when it comes to owning a home based business.
 You are able to deduct portions of your home, car, bills, eating at restaurants and much more.
-If anything, some people look at a owning a home based business in addition to other types of incomes they receive for the sole purposes of tax deductions.
+If anything, some people look at an owning a home based business in addition to other types of incomes they receive for the sole purposes of tax deductions.

 It is said, that residual income is the key to building wealth.